Meet Our Staff

 Pronouns: she/her/hers

 Naomi has been promoting health and wellness, with a focus on sexual health, for more than twenty years.
-She was the director of education departments for Planned Parenthood of Greater Orlando and Planned Parenthood League of Massachusetts and ran a peer education program for Planned Parenthood here in Rhode Island.
-Since coming to Brown in 2007, Naomi has launched and managed multiple campus wide initiatives including the founding of the Sexual Health Awareness Group (SHAG) and its associated texting and Ship n SHAG programs.
+She was the director of education departments for Planned Parenthood of Greater Orlando and Planned Parenthood League of Massachusetts and ran a peer education program for Planned Parenthood in Rhode Island.
+At Brown, Naomi has launched and managed multiple campus wide initiatives including the founding of the Sexual Health Awareness Group (SHAG) and the ongoing stewardship of BWell's Culture of Consent and Community Care Orientation programming.
 When not at work, Naomi can most often be found running (5ks and 10ks), or at her kids’ baseball games.
 Naomi holds a BA in Literature from Bennington College and a Masters in Public Health from UMASS Amherst School of Public Health and Health Sciences.

 Associate Director for Response Services